 4. Adobe Firefly

 Firefly brings generative AI directly into Photoshop, Illustrator, and Express – perfect if you're already invested in Adobe's ecosystem.
-Image Model 2 improves photorealistic faces and hands while staying commercially safe through Adobe Stock training.
+Image Model 5 delivers native 4-megapixel output with much-improved photorealism and in-image text, and the Firefly app now offers video generation plus partner models from Google, Runway, and others – all while staying commercially safe through licensed training data.

 5. Stable Diffusion